 Why visit New Orleans?

-In another post, we describe in detail one of the main reasons to visit this fantastic city – Mardi Gras.
-But it may happen that you don’t like this kind of event.
-The town still has a lot to offer.
-The perfect reason might be omnipresent jazz music, cuisine, drinking original drinks even on the street, or admiring stylish French or Spanish inspired architecture.
-There is also plenty of beautiful museums, festivals, exhibitions, attractions for kids and even expensive, elegant restaurants serving probably the best seafood on earth (with the historical influence of French and Spanish cuisines).
+3 days in New Orleans will allow you to feel the extraordinary energy of this city and get to know its main attractions.
+In another post, we describe in detail one of the main reasons to visit this fantastic city – Mardi Gras – the greatest festival and street carnival celebrated each February.
+But it may happen that you don’t like this kind of event, or you can visit NOLA in other months.
+The town still has a lot to offer all year.
+The perfect reason to visit New Orleans might be omnipresent jazz music, cuisine, drinking original drinks even on the street, or admiring stylish French or Spanish-inspired architecture.
+There is also plenty of beautiful museums, festivals, exhibitions, attractions for kids, and even expensive, elegant restaurants serving probably the best seafood on earth (with the historical influence of French and Spanish cuisines).
 Everyone will find something in this vibrant city.

 New Orleans is the largest city in Louisiana with an estimated 391.000 residents as of 2018.
 It is the most populous city in Louisiana.
 Serving as a major port, New Orleans is considered an economic and commercial hub for the broader Gulf Coast region of the United States.
 New Orleans has Louis Armstrong International Airport, which is the most convenient airport to get to the city.
 You have a lot of domestic and international flights.
 You can find the best flights and prices on TripAdvisor or Skyscanner.com